-- 36. Section 82 of the Act required each QLP to provide the Commission with a copy of its financial statements for the 2020/21 financial year by 1 April 2022.19 - 37.
-Section 83 of the Act required each QLP to provide the Commission, by 21 September 2022, with specified information for the 2021/22 financial year and either:20 - 37.1 an assurance report on its specified information; or - 37.2 an alternative form of assurance specified by the Commission.21 - 38.
+- 35. Section 83 of the Act required each QLP to provide the Commission, by 21 September 2022, with specified information for the 2021/22 financial year and either: - 35.1 an assurance report on its specified information; or - 35.2 an alternative form of assurance specified by the Commission. - 36.
 QLPs are required under s 89 of the Act to pay the Crown the amount set out in our final LAD no later than 20 working days after the public notification of the final LAD.